singnet/dev-portal/docs/concepts/daemon.md

 # Hero section
 title: An introduction to the SingularityNET Daemon
-description: Learn about the functionalities of the daemon and how it interacts with the SingularityNET Marketplace and the Ethereum Blockchain.
+description: Learn about the daemon - how it interacts with the SingularityNET Marketplace and the Ethereum Blockchain.

 # extralink box
 extralink: